kamranahmedse/developer-roadmap/src/data/guides/frontend-developer-skills.md

 ## Conclusion

-Understanding the importance and relevance of these 12 essential front end developer skills can equip front end developers with the tools and knowledge needed to create high-quality, performant, and accessible web applications.
+Understanding the importance and relevance of these essential front end developer skills can equip front end developers with the tools and knowledge needed to create high-quality, performant, and accessible web applications.

-That said, this is only a high-level overview of these skills, if you want to know more about how to tackle each of every one of these skills, check out this front end roadmap.
+That said, this is only a high-level overview of these skills, if you want to know more about how to tackle each of every one of these skills, check out **[this front end roadmap](https://roadmap.sh/frontend)**.

-In the end, staying updated with these core skills ensures developers can effectively tackle new challenges while remaining competitive in the industry.
+In the end, staying updated with these core skills ensures that you can effectively tackle new challenges while remaining competitive in the industry.
+Plus, the stronger your skillset, the better your chances are of ticking requirements on a [front end developer job description](https://roadmap.sh/frontend/job-description).